 When trying to prevent weight gain over the holidays, be especially mindful of high–calorie beverages.
 That specialty coffee or latte can really warm you up on a cold day, but don't forget the calories add up – and so do the holiday drinks.

 An average adult woman needs 1,600 to 2,000 calories a day, depending on her body type, age and activity level.
 Men need between 2,000 and 2,400 calories a day, again depending on body type, age and activity level.
-That's not a lot of calories when you consider one cup of non–alcoholic eggnog is approximately 350 calories and a holiday martini is more than 400 calories.
+That's not a lot when you consider that a single peppermint mocha provides as much as 470 calories2, one cup of non–alcoholic eggnog is approximately 350 calories and a holiday martini is more than 400 calories.

 Health coaches suggest you create a vision for where you want to be and to set simple, small steps along the path in reaching that vision.
 The small steps should be specific and reachable and within a given time period.
 To prevent weight gain over the holidays, you could use a promise statement like, “I'll monitor my weight and not gain one ounce during the holidays.”
-Whatever you come up with, write it down and say it aloud, over and over.
+Whatever you come up with, write it down and say it aloud from time to time.

 Links to various other Websites from this site are provided for your convenience only and do not constitute or imply endorsement by Humana of these sites, any products or services described on these sites, or of any other material contained therein.
 Humana disclaims responsibility for their content and accuracy.